Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Darcy Kuemper

-Kuemper will start Thursday vs. the Canucks.
+Kuemper will start Saturday vs. the Wild.

 Darcy Kuemper